acmattson3/studybot/README.md

 As an example of how to use each mode, I use the decremental mode for studying, as the format is like that of flashcards.
 I use the incremental mode when learning new things, as the format is like that of most traditional academic classes (start with chapter one, then add chapter two, etc).

 # How To Use
 Place text files in the same directory as the program.
 Each line should be formatted with ' !! ' between the questions and their corresponding answers.
-Any line containing '//' will be considered a "comment line" and will not show up in the questions and answers loaded into the program.
+Any text on a line following a '//' will be excluded from the line (works as a traditional C++ comment).
 Blank lines are skipped.

 **Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them.